pouchdb-community/pouchdb-quick-search/README.md

 A very efficient and accurate full-text search engine built on top of PouchDB.
 Analyzes English text, indexes it in a database, and allows you to query for documents using a simple API.
 Ideal for PhoneGap apps or any webapp that needs offline search support.

-This is a local plugin, so it is not designed to work against CouchDB/Cloudant/etc.  If you'd like to search against the server, use the CouchDB Lucene plugin or something similar.
+This is a local plugin, so it is not designed to work against CouchDB/Cloudant/etc.  If you'd like to search against the server, use the [CouchDB Lucene plugin](https://github.com/rnewson/couchdb-lucene), [Cloudant's search indexes](https://cloudant.com/for-developers/search/), or something similar.

 If you need prefix search (e.g. for autocompletion), then just use PouchDB itself.
-The `allDocs()`/`query()` APIs plus `startkey` should give you everything you need for prefix lookup.
+The `allDocs()` and `query()` APIs plus `startkey` should give you everything you need for prefix lookup.

 The underlying tokenization/stemming/stopword engine is [Lunr][].
 If you'd like to see support for other languages than English, please file an issue in that repo.